fabiohsv-cit/ciandt-components-utilities/README.md

    - validate cnpj function, return true if it's valid and false if it's invalid

 * ngMaskDefaultAlias: object
-   - return default alias masks from angular-ngMask
+   - return the default alias masks from angular-ngMask

 * enableCors($httpProvider)
    - configure $httpProvider to enable cors